by Krisha McCoy, MS

 Bimanual Uterine Massage

-A massage technique called bimanual uterine massage can control bleeding.
-A doctor or nurse will place one hand in your vagina to push on your uterus, while the other hand pushes down on your abdomen.
+A massage technique called bimanual uterine massage can help control bleeding.
+A doctor or nurse will place one hand in your vagina to push on your uterus, while the other hand pushes down on your uterus from your abdomen.
 This action will cause a relaxed uterus to contract, thus slowing bleeding.

 Bleeding can be caused by a tear in your genital tract or other trauma.
 The tear will be stitched.

 Your doctor may prescribe uterotonics or prostaglandins to stimulate contraction of the uterus.

 In some cases, surgery may be needed to stop bleeding.
 Procedures include: